-Bipolar stay well strategies.
-A study in the March 2005 Australian and New Zealand Journal of Psychiatry by Sarah Russell PhD of the Melbourne-based Research Matters is so unusual that it merits just about a full article to itself.
+A STUDY in the March 2005 Australian and New Zealand Journal of Psychiatry by Sarah Russell of the Melbourne-based Research Matters is so unusual that it merits just about a full article to itself.

 Dr Russell recruited 100 bipolar patients who had stayed well for the past two years or longer.
 Staying well to some patients meant being symptom-free and behaving normally.
 For others, it meant a sense of control over their illness.
 The sample included 63 women and 37 men.
 Ages ranged from 18 to 83 years, with most over age 30.
 Seventy-six percent of the participants were in paid employment, 38 percent were parents.

 Dr Russell asked these patients what they did to stay well.
-(In more than nine years of researching and writing about my illness, this is the only study I have come across that solicited the wisdom and experience of patients.
-Finally, another study came up in year ten.)
+(IIn 17 years of researching and writing about my illness, this was only one of two of such studies I have run across.)

 The patients informed Dr Russell that they were extremely mindful of their diagnosis and “how they were responding to their mental, emotional, social, and physical environment.”
 Rather than simply taking their meds and forgetting about their illness (an impression created by their doctors), patients would “move swiftly to intercept a mood swing.”
 Moving swiftly often meant a decent night’s sleep and other strategic stop and smell the roses moments.